 - Don’t be afraid to discuss soft skills that are also important

-- Try to be specific to the job requirements
+- Try to be specific about the job requirements

-- Never attempt at memorizing the sample answers word-by-word.
-Make notes to get the general gist and build from there, so you sound as genuine as possible.
+- Never attempt to memorize the sample answers word by word.
+Make notes to get the general gist and build from there so you sound as genuine as possible.

 - Don’t stray from the point when answering a tough question

 - Learn the difference between sounding confident and cocky

 - It’s not enough to say you’re a hard worker; discuss the unique perspective you have

 - Incorporate things that aren’t already on your